zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - User: who added this data
 - Plus all attributes from SuggSign, with SignTrkData, including reference (foreign) key to check for updates.
+- lastValidatedDate: when it was last validated against the trail network
+- isDirty: boolean - the dirty flag indicates whether it needs validation (related network items changed)
+- isInvalid: last validation failed, sign must be removed/redesigned
+- invalidityReason: text describing the invalidity reason

+Note: invalid implemented signs should not be removed from db if they are fixed.
+Their sign boards will be set to nonexistent.
+A general db purge may remove them.

 ### pointsTo